-Anthony Albanese: The challenger vying to be Australia's PM
+Australia election: Anthony Albanese leads Labor to Australian election victory

 He remained an influential figure as the party entered a tumultuous period after it replaced Mr Rudd with Julia Gillard in 2010.

 When Mr Rudd reclaimed the prime ministership in 2013, Mr Albanese's backing saw him elevated to deputy prime minister.
-He held the position for only 10 weeks because Labor lost an election.
+However he only held the position for 10 weeks because Labor lost the election.

-Mr Albanese then put himself forward to be Labor leader.
-Despite being popular among rank-and-file party members, rival Bill Shorten had more support among MPs and became opposition leader.
+Mr Albanese then put himself forward to be head of the party.
+Despite being popular among rank-and-file party members, rival Bill Shorten had more support among members of parliament and got the job, becoming Australia's opposition leader.

-After Mr Shorten unsuccessfully contested two elections, Mr Albanese was chosen as party leader in 2019.
+But Mr Albanese's time finally came in 2019, after Mr Shorten lost two elections and was unseated as the Labor leader.

-Mr Albanese has been a leading voice of the Labor Party's left faction, but since becoming leader he has positioned himself towards the centre.
+Mr Albanese has been a leading voice of the Labor Party's left faction, but since becoming leader he has positioned himself more towards the centre.

-He has stayed true to his Labor roots, promising to spend big to improve the country's troubled aged care sector, reinvigorate its manufacturing industry, provide cheaper childcare and improve gender pay equity.

-Labor has also committed to holding a referendum on enshrining in the constitution an Indigenous Voice to Parliament - an advisory body that would give Aboriginal and Torres Strait Islander people a role in shaping policies that affect them.

-But Mr Albanese has at the same time insisted he is "not woke" - an appeal to more conservative voters who abandoned the party at the 2019 poll.
+In the lead up to the election he was at pains to prove he is "not woke" - an appeal to more conservative voters who abandoned the party at the 2019 poll.

 This has included walking back his support of more aggressive climate action policies while ramping up tougher rhetoric on China and national security.